OSGeo/gdal/doc/source/programs/gdal_rasterize.rst

-    Enables the ALL_TOUCHED rasterization option so that all pixels touched by lines or polygons will be updated, not just those on the line render path, or whose center point is within the polygon.
+    Enables the ALL_TOUCHED rasterization option so that all pixels touched by lines or polygons will be updated, not just those on the line render path, or whose center point is within the polygon (behavior is unspecified when the polygon is just touching the pixel center).
 Defaults to disabled for normal rendering rules.

 .. option:: -burn <value>